fcrespo82/vscode-secretlens/README.md

 ## Roadmap

-- [ ] Use crypto api as the default implementation
-- [ ] Ask for a password for encryption/decryption
 - [ ] Better tests
-- [ ] Added a TypeScript snippet but it must be converted to JS prior to use
+- [ ] Added a TypeScript snippet but it must be converted to JS prior to use?